How to import a CSV file into Swiftflip

 Open Import in Swiftflip

-On iPhone or iPad, tap + and choose Import.
-On Mac, use File → Import.
+On iPhone or iPad, open Settings then Import Decks.
+On Mac, use File then Import.
 Pick your CSV file from the file picker.

 Swiftflip shows a preview of the cards it found.
 Pick a destination deck or let the app create a new one named after the file.